hyperledger-archives/aries-sdk-ruby/README.md

     $ bundle

+WARNING: You may have to wait a bit for the native extension to build the rindy gem.

 ## Usage

-Make sure you have LIBRARY_PATH=/your/path/indy-sdk/libindy/target/debug/ to reach indy-sdk toolkit.
-You may have to wait a bit for the native extension to build the rindy gem.
 To try out the gem, execute:

     $ bundle exec rails c
     > wallet = IndyWallet.new("mywallet")